ICE-Score: Instructing Large Language Models to Evaluate Code: Ablation Study

 \section{Ablation Study}

-\paragraph{Improving the Reliability of LLM-based Code Generation Evaluators} Prior work~\citep{weichain,kojimalarge} has demonstrated that the performance of LLMs can be significantly improved via Chain-of-Thought (CoT) and zero-shot-Chain-of-Thought (zero-shot-CoT), where the prompts instruct LLMs to perform the task in a step-by-step manner.
-Here, we explore the zero-shot reasoning ability of LLMs in the evaluation of code generation.
+\paragraph{Does reasoning help the code evaluation?} Prior work~\citep{weichain,kojimalarge} has demonstrated that the performance of LLMs can be significantly improved via Chain-of-Thought (CoT) and Zero-Shot-Chain-of-Thought (ZS-CoT), where the prompts instruct LLMs to perform the task in a step-by-step manner.
+Here, we explore the zero-shot reasoning ability of LLMs in evaluating code generation.
 Specifically, we instruct GPT-3.5 to perform CoT-evaluation by adding "Step-by-step Evaluation:" at the end of the prompt.
 An example of the zero-shot-CoT prompt is shown in Figure~\ref{fig:cot_conala}.
-Instead of using LLMs to extract the evaluation score from the reasoning steps, like the original framework of zero-shot-CoT via multiple queries, we design a rule-based parser to extract scores.
+Instead of using LLMs to extract the evaluation score from the reasoning steps, like the original metric of zero-shot-CoT via multiple queries, we design a rule-based parser to extract scores.
 Due to limited resources, we only evaluate on CoNaLa in Table~\ref{tab:cot_conala}.
-Our results show that zero-shot-CoT can significantly improve the reliability of code generation evaluation.
-Additionally, we find that reference-enhanced evaluators can achieve better results than reference-free ones via zero-shot-CoT, even though their performances are similar without CoT processing.
+Our results show that ZS-CoT can significantly improve the reliability of code evaluation.
+Additionally, we find that \texttt{Ref-ICE-Score} can achieve better results than reference-free ones via ZS-CoT, even though their performances are similar without CoT processing.
 This suggests that LLMs can exploit the use of reference code through reasoning.

+\paragraph{Does more-capable backbone LLM yield better performance on code evaluation?} As shown in previous studies~\cite{openai2023gpt4,bubeck2023sparks}, GPT-4 significantly outperforms GPT-3.5 on various tasks.
+Therefore, we use GPT-4 as the backbone model for \texttt{ICE-Score} and evaluate its performance on CoNaLa.
+The results in Table~\ref{tab:gpt4_conala} indicate that GPT-4 consistently surpasses \texttt{GPT-3.5-turbo} on evaluating code, suggesting it has the superior capability of code comprehension.
+We also note that using a more capable model like GPT-4 can guarantee even better performance, compared to using ZS-CoT techniques in Table~\ref{tab:cot_conala}.